Skip to content

 Concept Description

-Streaming agent The agent is a component within the Data Productivity Cloud that serves as a bridge between the source database and the target cloud data lake, enabling the execution and scheduling of streaming pipelines.
+Streaming agent The agent is a component within the Data Productivity Cloud that serves as a bridge between the source database and the target cloud data lake, enabling the execution of streaming pipelines.
 The agent will be hosted in your own infrastructure, using a Hybrid-SaaS solution.

 Streaming pipeline A pipeline is a collection of configuration details, including the source configuration, target configuration, and any advanced properties that allow the agent to begin monitoring and consuming database changes and delivering them to the appropriate data lake.